 USDA officials unveiled details regarding the Wildfires and Hurricane Indemnity Program (WHIP) at meetings in Florida the week of July 2.
-The program, which will include about $2.6 billion worth of funding, is expected to help the state's citrus producers that are dealing with the aftermath of Hurricane Irma, which struck the...read more
+The program, which will include about $2.6 billion worth of funding, is expected to help the state's citrus producers that are dealing with the aftermath of Hurricane Irma, which struck the state Sept.
+10 and Sept.
+11, 2017, reported The...read more

 Now, more than ever, the issue of food waste is top of mind for the food industry.
 Despite retailers, foodservice operators and manufacturers trying to tackle it head on, many challenges lurk around the corner.
 Despite this, innovative and impactful approaches abound to tackle this complex concern.read more